ck645/Central_Asia_islamic_ceramics/README.md

 Figure3.png – PNG version of the biplot (same as Figure3.jpg).

 Table_4/ – Contains pairwise scatterplot matrices and additional biplots.

+Figure4.jpg - Ternary diagram of opaque glaze compositions

+Figure6a.jpg and Figure6b.jpg - biplots of the PCA of transparent glaze compositions

+Figure9a.jpg and Figure9b.jpg - Enrichment-depletion plot of glaze compositions, versus underlying white slip compositions, after subtraction of PbO and colorants and normalization to 100 wt% for major elements: SiO2 and Al2O3

+Figure9c.jpg - Biplot of the measured composition of Al2O3 versus CaO for the white slips identified by their produciton/recovery site and ware type.

 ### Supplementary_materials/
 Contains supplementary analysis files, including data generated through R: